moonscryer/nodejs-examen/readme.md

 I'm able to get snippets by ID.

-### Error message:

-'No overload matches this call.'

 ## DELETE /api/snippets/:id

 Status: 200 OK

 I'm able to delete snippets by ID.

-### Error message:

-'No overload matches this call.'

 ## PUT /api/snippets/:id

 Status: 200 OK

-### Error message:

-'No overload matches this call.'

 ## EJS

-The files are made, but I was unable to render the page at all.
+The files are made, but I was unable to render the page...

 Surely I'm overseeing some detail, so I've commented the lines on **server.ts**.